owlonpc/spacebar-heating/README.md

 # spacebar-heating
-The the pinnacle of engineering.
+THE the pinnacle of engineering.